mortazavilab/PyWGCNA/tutorials/Data format.md

 ## Data Input

+Here we explain important data we used as an input.

 ###Gene Expression
 The expression data is a table which the rows are genes and columns are samples, the first column is